Shopify/hydrogen/rfc/analytics.md

 * Do intelligent caching like cache each product query results individually so it can be easily reused by other event requests
 * Provides result in an expected shape for shaper functions (ie. `shapeForShopifyAnalytics`) to process

+H2 will also provide error logging interface for analytics errors such that:

+* Base on user option, logs nothing in production but logs loudly in development
+* Provide standardized way to provide meaningful error messages that developers would know where to look for more information